Common Charitable Giving Questions and Answers

 For non-cash property valued at $500 or more: Other rules apply (see the instructions to IRS Form 8283).
 If the value is more than $5,000, you must obtain a qualified appraisal of the property and attach an “appraisal summary” (IRS Form 8283) to the tax return on which the contribution is claimed.
 Some exceptions apply.

 For contributions of cars, boats, or planes: If a church sells the donated property without significant use, the donor’s contribution deduction is limited to the sales proceeds.
-In addition, the church must provide the donor, and the IRS, with a written acknowledgement (use IRS Form 1098-C) by the deadline prescribed by law.
+In addition, the church must provide the donor, and the IRS, with a written acknowledgment (use IRS Form 1098-C) by the deadline prescribed by law.
 If the church “significantly uses” the property, the donor can deduct the market value.
 However, the church must still provide Form 1098-C to the donor and the IRS.
 See the instructions to Form 1098-C for more details.
 Qualified appraisal and appraisal summary requirements apply if deduction exceeds $5,000 (see instructions to Form 8283).

 About the Author.
 Richard Hammar, a graduate of Harvard Law School, is an attorney and certified public accountant specializing in legal and tax issues for churches and clergy.